Last update on 2022-02-23 / Affiliate links / Images from Amazon

 Well, if someone tells you a story, don’t assume that you know or understand everything.

-Facts get distorted and important details are often missed.
+Facts get distorted, and important details are often missed.

 It also depends on the person or the source from which the stories are coming.

-Personally, I think that we should do our own investigation if a story concerns us.
+We should do our own investigation if a story concerns us.

 Otherwise, there is no problem in welcoming some free entertainment.